oneapi-src/oneAPI-samples/Libraries/oneMKL/monte_carlo_european_opt/README.md

 ## Purpose

-This sample uses a Monte Carlo (randomized) method to estimate European call and put option values, based on a stochastic model of stock prices.
+This sample uses a Monte Carlo (randomized) method to estimate European call and put option values based on a stochastic stock price model.
 A large number of possible realizations of the stock price over time are generated, and an estimation of the call and put options is made by averaging their values in each realization.

 This sample performs its computations on the default DPC++ device.
 You can set the `SYCL_DEVICE_TYPE` environment variable to `cpu` or `gpu` to select the device to use.